-The Giant Snowflake Project
+The Giant Snowflake Project of 2016

 I love snowflakes.
 Without a doubt.
 This project is quilled snowflakes on steroids.
 They are very large, up to eight inches across.
 The giant snowflake project started with a picture and tutorial I saw quite a few years ago on the website Tikkido.com.
 Nikki Wills is the editor of Tikkido.com and also an editor and co-publisher of Festivities Magazine.
 She wrote the tutorial for The TomKat Studio, which can be found here (opening a new window for you).
 Thank you, Nikki, for your inspiration.

 My first attempt making them was actually a project with

 grandchildren Arno and Riley several years ago.
 Using 1" wide strips cut from

 the wrong paper for their little fingers and skill level gave us great